carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 ## Crop raster data with polygons

 We have a cropped image around the fields.
-To further analysis the fields, one may want to crop the image to the exact field boudanries.
+To further analysis the fields, one may want to crop the image to the exact field boundaries.
 This can be done with the `clip` function:

 ~~~